Our Breeding Objectives

 - Once puppies are 72 hours old, a deposit is required to reserve a puppy.
 The balance is due prior to picking up the puppy (if necessary, a puppy may be left with us for an additional period for a nominal charge).

-- Meeting families on our group ‘Puppy Family Day’ is a prerequisite, and is arranged when the litter is between 6 to 7 weeks old.
-Individual visits following PFD are available by appointment.
+- Meeting families on our group ‘Puppy Family Day’ is a prerequisite (ie attendance is not optional, it IS required) and is arranged when the litter is between 6 to 7 weeks old.
+Individual visits following PFD are available by appointment only.
 Families will be provided with a copy of our Kennel booklet to take home.

 - We currently only place our puppies with families within Australia thus no International placements are available at this time.